Lzgpom/integra-slate/source/includes/_requests.md

 Request request = RequestFactory.getInstance().createRequest(SettlementYpe.SALE, options);
 ```
-In order to create a request there's a factory for this purpose.
+In order to create a request there's a [factory](#requestfactory) for this purpose.

 Parameter| Type | Description
 ---------| ---- | -----------
 type | [RequestType](#requesttype) | The type of the request.
-options | HashMap<String,String> | An HashMap with the options of the request.
+options | [RequestInformation](#requestinformation) | An HashMap with the options of the request.

 <aside class="notice">
-Depending on the type, the request might have some mandatory options.
+Depending on the [type](#requesttype), the request might have some mandatory options.
 </aside>

 ## RequestType
-There is a "main type" which is the category of the type.
-The subtype is action of the request.
+There is a "Main Type" which is the category of the type.
+The “Type” is action of the request.

-This are the type of that Integra API has:
+This are the type of that RequestType has:

 Main Type | Type | Description
 ------------| ---------- | -------